OpenSPP/documentation/docs/howto/developer_guides/setting_up_using_pypi.md

 }
 ```

-4. Test your nginx configuration using “nginx -t”, and if all looks good, restart nginx:
+4. Test your nginx configuration using **“nginx -t”**, and if all looks good, restart nginx:

 ```bash
 sudo nginx -t
 sudo servicectl restart nginx
 ```

-5. You should also validate that nginx is operational through the “status” command
+5. You should also validate that nginx is operational through the **“status”** command

 ```bash
 sudo servicectl status nginx